You Have A Right To Recover Lost Wages After A Maritime Accident

-The Federal General Maritime Law provides protection and benefits to commercial fisherman injured while working aboard fishing vessels.
-There are three basic overlapping laws relating to compensation for lost wages to injured fisherman: (1) maintenance; (2) unearned wages; (3) Jones Act claims for lost past and future lost wages.
+The federal general maritime law provides protection and benefits to any commercial fisherman injured while working aboard fishing vessels.
+There are three basic overlapping laws relating to compensation for lost wages to injured fishermen: (1) maintenance; (2) unearned wages; (3) Jones Act claims for lost past and future lost wages.

 Every commercial fishing vessel over 20 gross tons is required to have a written contract of employment describing the terms and duration of a crewman’s employment.
 An injured crewman is entitled to receive full wages to the end of the voyage on which he was injured.

-The maritime lawyers at Johnson Beard & Trueb help Alaska fisherman recover compensation for lost wages, pain and suffering, and medical expenses.
-They have handled over a thousand maritime injury claims and recovered millions of dollars in compensation for their clients located through out the United States.
-Call us today for a free consultation, toll free at 1-888-277-0661 or 1-907-277-0161.
+The maritime lawyers at Trueb & Beard LLC, help Alaska fishermen recover compensation for lost wages, pain and suffering, and medical expenses.
+They have handled over a thousand maritime injury claims and recovered millions of dollars in compensation for their clients located throughout the United States.
+Call us today for a free consultation at 907-802-4559 or send us a message online.